 Ecological Formulas Magnesium Potassium Taurate

 This supplement comes in capsules that contain 45mg of magnesium and 99mg of potassium.
-Retail is $10.95 for a 60 capsule bottle (check this listing for the latest live prices).
+Retail is $10.95 for a 60 capsule bottle.
 This choice is ideal for those that want more potassium as well as magnesium in their diet or suspect they may not be getting enough magnesium via diet alone.

 Solaray Potassium Amino Acid Complex